ludekarts/minirdx/readme.md

 # MiniRdx

-State management library inspired by Redux anf PubSub pattern.
+State management library inspired by Redux and PubSub pattern.